 According to my mom, at age 6, I started my first in-home art lessons for the neighborhood kids.
-Now over a lifetime as an art teacher and artist, I have guided well over 1000 students ages 2 to 82 to enjoy and enhance their personal creativity—I am blessed to know that my gift is to help others to hone in on their visual voice and best art practices.
+Now over a lifetime as an art teacher and artist, I have guided well over 1000 students ages 2 to 82 to enjoy and enhance their personal creativity—I am blessed to share my gift of helping others to hone in on their visual voice and best art practices.

 Dog lover, goes without saying!

-Mother to 2 grown children, one attending college in Montana and a college graduate in Boulder, Colorado
+Mother to 2 grown children, one attending college in Montana and a college graduate in Denver, Colorado

-The glue that holds together my work and life is listening to my intuition and sharing my voice through painting and drawing.
+The glue that holds together my work and life is listening to my intuition and sharing my voice through painting, drawing, and writing.

 You make everyone feel so comfortable even though you are an accomplished artist, and MFA graduate (from Claremont), all pretty impressive, but you are so very kind, caring, approachable and just downright genuinely nice!!!! –Criss